 I like Donna Young’s advice of doing a google search about what your local school requires and start from there.
 I did have an idea of what my son was going to do, but that is a good place to start.

 You know I love ya and want to make it easy on you to keep on homeschooling, so guess what I have for you?
 Yep, an editable high school transcript.
 I am not sure when it will go on my blog, but then again because you follow, you always get my forms anyway.

-Also, look at these posts for some extra love:
+Also, look at these posts for some detailed and practical help: